mr-feek/LaravelGitHooks/README.md

 This package provides a means to add custom git hooks to your laravel project.
 Easily configure any artisan command to be fired throughout the git-hook process.

-By default, this package ships with hooks for running:
+By default, this package ships with artisan commands for running:
 - phpunit
 - phpcs
 - eslint

- Of course, these are customizable and you can easily create and register your own hooks to be run.
+Currently, the following git hooks are supported:
+- pre-commit
+- prepare-commit-msg
+- pre-push

+Need one that isn't listed here?
+Feel free to open a PR!

 ## Install